GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

         - `login:` Folder that will store our photos for use on the login screens (Recover password and two-factor authentication)
         - `readme:` Folder that will store our photos for use in the documentation (README)

-- `./src/middleware.ts:` Edge middleware file that authenticates users via JWT cookie, validates token expiration and, based on environment variables, redirects those who are not authenticated to public routes or those who are already authenticated to private routes, preventing unauthorized access.`
+- `./src/middleware.ts:` Edge middleware file that authenticates users via JWT cookie, validates token expiration and, based on environment variables, redirects those who are not authenticated to public routes or those who are already authenticated to private routes, preventing unauthorized access.

-- `./src/@Types:` Stores the typings that are reused in the code.
+- `./src/@Types:` Stores the data types that are reused in the code
-    - `CarouselTypes:` Shared typings from the Carousel screen.
+    - `CarouselTypes:` Shared data types from the Carousel screen
-    - `CategoriesTypes:` Shared typings from the Categories screen.
+    - `CategoriesTypes:` Shared data types from the Categories screen
-    - `CoursesTypes:` Tipagens compartilhadas da tela de Courses
+    - `CoursesTypes:` Shared data types from the Courses screen
+    - `CertificateTypes:` Shared data types from the Valid Certificates screen
-    - `EventTypes:` Shared typings from the Events screen.
+    - `EventTypes:` Shared data types from the Events screen
-    - `ParticipantsTypes:` Shared typings from the Participants screen.
+    - `ParticipantsTypes:` Shared data types from the Participants screen
-    - `UsersTypes:` Shared typings from the Users screen.
+    - `UsersTypes:` Shared data types from the Users screen
-    - `UserJwtProps.ts:` User typings and their roles.
+    - `UserJwtProps.ts:` User type and their roles.

 - `./src/app:` This is a Next project.
 If you don't have any knowledge of Next, look up "App Router Next" to learn more about the project and its folder and route structure!
 Within the app, we have:
     - `global.css:` Global styles, imported within our layout.tsx to be passed throughout the application.